Raivis80/First-Milestone-Project/README.md

 W3C CSS Validation ERROR  "input:-webkit-autofill	text is not a background-clip value : text" *Input Form autocomplete custom background colour*

-    In order to Validate CSS, solved this issue by Removeing following property from CSS...
+    In order to Validate CSS, solved this issue by Removeing following code from CSS...

     "-webkit-background-clip: text;"

 W3C CSS Validator Warning "::-webkit-input-placeholder is an unknown vendor extended pseudo-element" *Custom input form placeholder font color*

-    I decided to use this code for for aesthetics.
+    This code is in use for aesthetics, to match website color sheme.
 In order to Validate CSS, solution is not to use the following code..

     ".contact--form input::-webkit-input-placeholder"

 W3C CSS Validator Warning "-webkit-background-clip is an unknown vendor extension" *Custom input form background color*

-    I decided to use this code for for aesthetics.
+    This code is in use for aesthetics, to match website color sheme.
 In order to Validate CSS, solution is not to use the following code..

     "background-clip: text;"

 W3C CSS Validator Warning "-webkit-text-fill-color is an unknown vendor extension" *Custom input form background color*

-    Code is still in use for website aesthetics.
+    This code is in use for aesthetics, to match website color sheme.
 In order to Validate CSS, solution is not to use the following code..

     "-webkit-text-fill-color: rgb(255, 255, 255);"